-- Java 8 must be installed on the machine hosting IDOL Site Admin. - (Optional) PostgreSQL 9.3.
+- Java 8 or Java 11 must be installed on the machine hosting IDOL Site Admin. - (Optional) PostgreSQL 9.3.
 IDOL Site Admin uses a database to store information on task history, alerts, groups, and server details.
 By default, IDOL Site Admin uses an embedded database but you can use a PostgreSQL database if you prefer. - SMTP Server.
 An SMTP server is required for email alerting.

-IDOL Site Admin requires TCP-only network access to PostgreSQL and SMTP Server.
+NOTE: IDOL Site Admin requires TCP-only network access to PostgreSQL and SMTP Server.